tzeng7/Clueless/README.md

 ### GameView
 - Game Observation
   - When game starts, player view should change to observe game events even if it's not their turn
     - movement
     - suggestions
     - accusation (correct/incorrect)
       - incorrect: show dialog and continue observation (add indicator for person who has lost)
         - the waiting for turn text should instead default to accusing incorrectly
         - end turn and start next player's turn
-    - Game indicator for whose turn it is
+    - (DONE) Game indicator for whose turn it is

 - Board
-  - lobby and YOU indicator
+  - (DONE) lobby and YOU indicator
   - Show which cards are given to the player
   - (optional) add secret passageway indicators
   - (optional) ability to draw weapon tokens

+- Meeting QA
+  - check on turn order + disprove order
+  - limit number of connections to the server
+  -
 QA:
 - Each player's cards are unique
 - ![](QA.png)